lizadaly/utopia-novels/books/arqtiq/book.md

 “A branch of wistaria brushing your cheek, you grasped and began eating it.
-So I laid a banana on your hand, which you threw off as if it were a snake and bit you .
+So I laid a banana on your hand, which you threw off as if it were a snake and bit you.
 Bernard (the dog) licked your hand, when you fainted clear away.
 To restore you, we shook the hammock.
 You then made your feet go as in dancing, ending as in prayer.